sanghviharshit/script.kodi.lifx.ambilight/README.md

 ## Installation

 - Download the add-on as a ZIP file from the top of this page
-  - (Right click on the "ZIP" icon and select "Download Linked File")
+  - (Click on the green "Clone or download button" then click on the "Download ZIP" link)
 - Open Kodi
-- Go to System -> Settings -> Add-ons -> Install from zip file
+- Go to System -> Settings -> Add-ons -> Install from zip file.
+- Select the zip file from the location where you downloaded the zip file
 - Restart Kodi and configure the add-on:
   - System -> Settings -> Add-ons -> Enabled add-ons -> Services -> Lifx Ambilight
   - Configure available settings.

 ## Example Use Case
 I have 7 Lifx lights - `TV Left`, `TV Right`, `Ceiling 1`, `Ceiling 2`, `Kitchen 1`, `Kitchen 2`, `Hallway`.